submarines-and/pyddelovs-quest/README.md

 # Pyddelovs Quest
-You are a small, cold fox and the graphics are very confusing.
+You are a small fox and the graphics are very confusing.
 Will you collect all treasures before you get eaten?

 <img src="./assets/pyddelov.png" width="150"/>